Horlarwumhe/glass/docs/glass.rst

         return "Hello"

-By default, each url function allow ``GET`` request method.
+By default, each url function allows ``GET`` request method.
 Glass will return ``405 Method Not Allowed`` if any other request method is used.
 You need to provide other methods to the view.

 ::